 When a singular disc permanent magnet at the end of a column is attracted to a steel plate, the magnet behaves like a singular bolted connection.
-Alone, this connection is not sufficient to resist lateral forces, even on a temporary structure with reduced wind load.
-However, in the myriad arrangements shown, the columns begin to act as a serpentine wall – withstanding lateral forces due to the form of the ribbon, as well as the number of columns.
-In order to protect against a tenant of the structure from developing an unsavory structural condition (one continuous straight wall longitudinally along the length of the proposal), the structure wants to have several fixed points (the beginning and end of each ribbon) which pass through the base and ceiling to a bolted moment connection.
-The remaining columns are free to move in any condition.
+Alone, this connection is not sufficient to resist lateral forces; however, within these myriad proposed arrangements, the columns begin to act as a serpentine wall, withstanding lateral forces due to the form of the ribbon, as well as the number of columns.
+In order to protect against the unsavory structural condition of one continuous straight wall, the structure itself suggests several fixed points (the beginning and end of each ribbon), which pass through the base and ceiling to a bolted moment connection – while the remaining columns are free to move in any condition.

 Client: Storefront for Art and Architecture

 Program: Cultural, Pavilion

 Location: New York, NY